On the convergence of critical points on real algebraic sets and applications to optimization: Main results

 \subsection{Extension to o-minimal structures}

-There are variants of non-linear optimization problems in which the objective or the feasible set is not semi-algebraic but still definable in an o-minimal structure (e.g., an o-minimal structure where the exponential function or trigonometric functions on compact intervals are definable (see Section~\ref{sec:o-minimal})).
-Hence, it is important to understand the convergence behavior of central and critical paths of non-linear optimization problems restricted to this category of sets.
+There are variants of \NO~problems in which the objective or the feasible set is not semi-algebraic but still definable in an o-minimal structure (e.g., an o-minimal structure where the exponential function or trigonometric functions on compact intervals are definable (see Section~\ref{sec:o-minimal})).
+Hence, it is important to understand the convergence behavior of central and critical paths of \NO~problems restricted to this category of sets.